 You can plant them in late summer to fall, then harvest the tender young leaves for as long as eight months in many regions (from October to May) before the plants go to seed in spring.

-But to make them go the extra mile in your garden, cut down the plants before they flower (right at soil level, leaving the roots underground) and spread the foliage across your bed as mulch.
+But to make them go the extra mile in your garden, cut down the plants while they’re blooming (right at soil level, leaving the roots underground) and spread the foliage across your bed as mulch.
 They’ll decompose both below and above ground and provide viable nutrients for the next crop.

 So you still want to grow kale this winter?
 Just be aware that cold tolerance varies widely.
 In my experience, the hardiest kale varieties have thick, finely curled leaves, like Vates (which can be left unprotected down to 0°F) and Winterbor (which can survive down to 5°F).